habib-university/f19-groupproject2-cs340-math321-ha04081-ak02888-ma03559/README.md

 Use the resources folder for any and all resources (pdf, png, jpeg, etc.) that you wish to use inside the TeX file.

 Please dont push pdf files.
+(Questions.pdf is an exception since it wont be updated :p )

 		Members:
 		1. Huda Feroz Ahmed